- Rob Donnelly

 Later, the council's new chair, Rep. Diane Lanpher (D-Vergennes), reminded her colleagues that the panel's mandate would end in June 2018.
 "Should we [continue to] exist?" she asked.
 "And, if we should, how should it look different going forward?"

-Children eligible for free or reduced-price lunch during Vermont's 2016-17 school year* click to tweet
+Children eligible for free or reduced-price lunch during Vermont's 2016-17 school year* tweet this

 House Majority Leader Jill Krowinski (D-Burlington), who preceded Lanpher as the council's chair, sees value in extending its life — even if the panel failed to meet its original goal.